-To locate the center of the duct, first cut a 6" hole in the fiberboard below the duct at the desired location.
-After locating the duct center, increase the hole in the fiberboard to approximately the size of the connector to be used.
-Next cut an opening in the bottom of the duct 1/8" larger than the actual dimension of the connector being used.
-After inserting the connector, bend the tabs flat inside the duct.
+To locate the center of the heat duct, first cut a small hole in the fiberboard below the duct at the desired location.
+After locating the duct center, cut a hole approximately $3/4^{\circ}$ larger than the damper opening in the fiberboard.
+Cut an 9-1/8" x 13-1/8" hole in the duct.

+After inserting the damper into the duct, bend over all tabs flat on the inside of the heat duct.
+Seal the opening between the fiberboard and damper or flexible duct.